kevinsea/Insight-Wiki-Stage/A Quick Tour.md

 	}

 ## Sending Lists of Values to a SQL Statement ##
 If you are using SQL statements, rather than stored procedures, you can send lists of values as parameters.
-This works with any IEnumerable&lt;ValueType&gt;.
+This works with any `IEnumerable<ValueType>`.

 	int[] ids = new int[] { 1, 6, 8 };
 	Database.ExecuteSql("DELETE FROM Beer WHERE ID in (@ids)", new { ids = ids });